marcosjroig/JsonWebTokensToSecureAngularAndNetCoreWebApi/README.md

 ### Web Api
 1) Open the solution of the folder __"NetCoreWebApi"__ with VS2017 or newer
 2) Change the property __"PtcDbContext"__ of the file __"appsettings.json"__ to set your SQL Server name and your credentials as well, in my case I am using Windows authentication
-3) Ensure the file __launchSettings.json__ is pointing to this url http://localhost:5000/ as the Web project is looking at this URL to access to the DB.
+3) Ensure the file __launchSettings.json__ is pointing to this URL http://localhost:5000/ as the Web project is looking at this URL to access to the DB.
 4) Compile the solution and press F5 to run the API
 5) Do not worry if you see an empty page when you run the API

 ## Execution
 Once you have configured everything like in the previous steps, you should have running:
-- the web solution in the url http://localhost:4200/
+- the web solution in the URL http://localhost:4200/
-- the Web API in the url http://localhost:5000/
+- the Web API in the URL http://localhost:5000/

-Now you can try to login.
+Now you can try to log in.
 You can check the credentials in the Security.User table.
-To make the life easier the password is not encripted.
+To make the life easier the password is not encrypted.

-Once you login you can will see a big string, do not worry, it is a print of the Json web token.
+Once you login you will see a big string, do not worry, it is a print of the Json web token.
 And now you should be able to navigate in the other pages as well.